ferdinand-koenig/resmetric/review/README.md

 ```bash
 resmetric-cli --lin-reg --lin-reg-dips --dip-auc --irm ./fig.json
 ```

+> **Tip for Reviewers**: Duplicate the CLI session, activate again the venv (as shown in the installation section)
+> and let this run in parallel as this will take ~20 min (cf. section Comment on execution times).
+> Same applies to example 4b so go ahead and start it right away.
+If that is too long, see the `example/plots` folder

 Before we start with the example, some foundations:
 The biggest problem is that in a lot of setups, we do not have the exact times, when a disruption happened and therefore where start and end the measurement is.
 If you have them though (through other priors or because you ran a controlled